 Western Tiger Swallowtail (Papilio rutulus)

 Compared to the Two-Tailed (above), the Western Tiger has no second "tail" inboard of the obvious one, and the forewing stripes are bolder.

 Black Swallowtail (Papilio polyxenes)

-The two photos from June 2019—taken in low light, so grainy—show the black swallowtail's characteristic colors and wing outlines.
-The photo from a few weeks later shows just how ragged and colorless the wings can become.
-Although the butterfly in the July photo was no doubt near the end of its life, it was fluttering gamely along.
+The two photos from June 2019 were taken in low light, are so grainy, but they the black swallowtail's characteristic wing outlines.
+The photo from May 2022 shows the colors more clearly, but that butterfly has already lost its tails.
+The photo from July 2019 shows just how ragged and colorless the wings can become.
+Although the butterfly in that photo was no doubt near the end of its life, it was fluttering gamely along.